-- creators of programmes have to take into consideration the new approach inherent in the CEFR, which means that new programmes declaring themselves to be based on the CEFR should put a premium on promoting learners' competence in socio-academic contexts; - teachers need to accept that a new paradigm is being established in language learning; that is, -the most important factor today is no longer how many words or grammatical structures learners might learn during their school career, but - on the contrary - that learners are able to effectively communicate at certain levels of proficiency; and - this should lead teachers to understand that their teaching as well as their assessment methods need to adapt to the new paradigm.
+- creators of programmes have to take into consideration the new approach inherent in the CEFR, which means that new programmes declaring themselves to be based on the CEFR should put a premium on promoting learners' competence in socio-academic contexts; - teachers need to accept that a new paradigm is being established in language learning; that is, the most important factor today is no longer how many words or grammatical structures learners might learn during their school career, but - on the contrary - that learners are able to effectively communicate at certain levels of proficiency; and - this should lead teachers to understand that their teaching as well as their assessment methods need to adapt to the new paradigm.

 Most (foreign) language learning programmes in Europe today are based on the approach espoused by the CEFR.
-The Framework has"re-framed" teaching, at least in an administrative sense.
+The framework has "reframed" teaching, at least in an administrative sense.
 On the other hand, the implementation of new programmes in schools involves much slower and more challenging processes.
 Despite generally positive attitudes to the basic ideas of the CEFR and the new programmes, teachers sometimes come up against specific educational realities (such as certain social environments or parents' and students' expectations) and so may feel obliged to "prepare students for final exams".
 Even if the CEFR and the new programmes already have been "on the market" for a while, assessment formats may not have really changed, forcing teachers to prepare learners for demands that often do not correspond to the main principles of the CEFR.
 Indeed, it is a major challenge to align goals, instruction and assessment and testing.
-Nevertheless optimal results can only be expected if there is such alignment and coherence among the components of education.
+Nevertheless, optimal results can only be expected if there is such alignment and coherence among the components of education.

 Furthermore, some teachers do not know the CEFR itself.
-And some of those who are familiar with it have made linear interpretations which are difficult to pursue to their ultimate conclusions.
-For example, teachers may have taken the levels of competence into consideration, but, due to the factors above as well as to the complexity of the CEFR itself (although it is supposed to be comprehensible to everybody), issues relating to assessment are seldom taken fully into consideration, neither during the preparation of tests nor during classroom assessments of learners' competence.
+And some of those who are familiar with it have proceeded to a linear reading which they probably found very difficult to pursue until the end.
+For example, in theory teachers have become familiar with the levels of competence, but, due to the factors above as well as to the complexity of the CEFR itself (although it is supposed to be comprehensible to everybody), issues relating to assessment are seldom taken fully into consideration, neither during the preparation of tests nor during classroom assessments of learners' competence.

 To really understand the CEFR it is necessary to make a series of comparisons and parallels between one chapter and another to be able to connect the different parts and link ideas.
 Such efforts cannot be expected of all teachers considering all the other tasks they have to carry out.
-Furthermore, competence and their assessment possibilities are not easily outlined or targeted.
+Furthermore, competences - and their assessment - are not easily outlined or targeted.
 These challenges arise because plurilingual and pluricultural competence develop in a different rhythm according to individuals, school objectives, and the number of languages (already) learned.

-Competence can develop in different ways:
+Competences can develop in different ways:

-- learners often become more effective in one of the learned languages than in the others; - a profile of competence may vary between the languages (e.g., excellent oral linguistic competences in two languages, but written competences at the same level only in one of them); and - a pluricultural profile can differ from a plurilingual profile (e.g., good linguistic competence with just an average knowledge of the culture of the community or communities of reference).
+- learners often become more effective in one of the learned languages than in the others; - a profile of competence may vary between the languages (for example, excellent oral linguistic competences in two languages, but written competences at the same level only in one of them); and - a pluricultural profile can differ from a plurilingual profile (for example, good linguistic competence with just an average knowledge of the culture of the community or communities of reference).